Wayne122/cmpe-202-individual-project/README.md

 - Singleton here doesn't really matter at this moment, but if I want to extend my code to maybe read multiple files, I won't need to rebuild the handler anymore.

 #### Tools
 The project is built and run using IntelliJ IDEA with Maven enabled.
+Maven is used only for testing.
 Both project and module bytecode version are set to 8.